 Last year, while traveling in East Asia, I read a fascinating book, The Art of Not Being Governed: An Anarchist History of Upland Southeast Asia, by James C. Scott, a professor of Agrarian Studies at Yale University.

 Tibetans are Zomians.
 They are are, as I think almost everybody knows, long-term resisters against the Han Chinese empire.
-The Tibetans are fierce and lovely people who wish not to be told where or how to live.
+The Tibetans are, among other things, fierce and lovely people who wish not to be told where or how to live.
 Their monks are known for many things, including sparking militant protest, as they did in March 2008 in Lhasa (elevation: 11,450ft) :

 These days, urban China is made of people, cars, and ubiquitous green scaffolding and yellow-orange cranes flying the red Communist Party flag over construction sites.
 Everywhere you look, edifices of glass, concrete and stone predominate.
 By day, construction; through the night, construction.
 It stops for nothing, not even torrential downpours so heavy that the cab of the crane can’t be seen from the ground.